WizTheEngineer/droid-messenger/README.md

 Once this information has been imported you need to add a class with the name "Message" to your Parse database with the following columns.

-COLUMN-NAME               OBJECT-TYPE
+COLUMN-NAME--> OBJECT-TYPE

-messageBody               String
+"messageBody"--> String

-timeSent                  Date
+"timeSent"--> Date

-senderId                  String
+"senderId" --> String

-receiverId                String
+"receiverId"  --> String

 After this is complete and you have ensured the proper keys are entered.
 The application should build.